Gromov-Witten invariants in complex and Morava-local $K$-theories: Global Kuranishi charts for Gromov-Witten theory

 \subsection{Notational conventions}

 Suppose $X$ is a point, and fix a single pair $(g,h)$.
 All stable maps are constant.
-Our general construction inputs a relatively very ample Hermitian line bundle $\mathcal{L}$ on the universal curve over $\ccMbar_{g,h}$ (for instance the 3rd power of the relative log canonical bundle) and outputs a global chart for $\ccMbar_{g,h}$.
-Although the map $\lambda$ in the approximation scheme vanishes so the thickening is entirely composed of constant maps together with $\mathcal{L}$-framings, there is a non-trivial obstruction bundle, coming from $H^0(u^* T\bC \bP^q)$, where $q+1 = \rk\,H^0(\calL, \Sigma)$, together with the space $\scrH$ of $(q+1) \times (q+1)$-Hermitian matrices.
+In this case, the 3rd power of the relative log canonical bundle used in our general construction is a relatively very ample Hermitian line bundle $\mathcal{L}$ on the universal curve over $\ccMbar_{g,h}$, and outputs a global chart for $\ccMbar_{g,h}$.
+Although the map $\lambda$ in the approximation scheme vanishes so the thickening is entirely composed of constant maps together with $\mathcal{L}$-framings, there is a non-trivial obstruction bundle, coming from $H^0(u^* T\bC \bP^q)$, where $q+1 = \rk\,H^0(\calL|_\Sigma)$ for any curve $\Sigma \in \ccMbar_{g,h}$, together with the space $\scrH$ of $(q+1) \times (q+1)$-Hermitian matrices.

 One can relate the output of the general construction to a simpler global chart.
 The space of \emph{unitary} $\mathcal{L}$-framed curves itself gives a global quotient presentation

 for the unitary group $H = U(q+1)$.
 The space $\widetilde{\calM}$ carries a natural $H$-transverse complex structure, and is naturally an element of the category $\Glo$.
 This `unitary' global chart, with trivial obstruction bundle, is related to the one obtained from our construction by the stabilisation procedure for the $H$-bundle $H_{g,h,q+g} \oplus \scrH$.